lucques/system-config/doc/explanations.md

 ## Static dotfiles
-- Every static dotfile config is stored in the `static/configs` dir as a YAML file, e.g. `t470p.yaml`, having the following structure:
+- Every static dotfile config is stored in the [../static/configs/](../static/configs/) dir as a YAML file, e.g. `t470p.yaml`, of the following structure:
     ```
     ---
     components:
     - component_a
     - component_b
     ```
-- Every component is a dir in the `static/components` dir, with a `files` subdir and a `config.yaml` of the following structure:
+- Every component is a dir in the [../static/components/](../static/components/) dir, with a `files` subdir and a `config.yaml` of the following structure:
     ```
     ---
     targets: